 French can also be studied on its own.
 Either French or Italian can also be studied in combination with one of the following languages/subjects:

 - One of the following modern European languages: German, Spanish, Russian, Portuguese, Modern Greek, or Czech (with Slovak).
-It is also possible to combine French or Italian with Polish or Celtic*.
-We generally expect all students wishing to study Celtic* or Polish to be beginners, though those with experience are also very welcome to apply. *Please note that our Celtic course is under review and will not be available in 2019 or deferred entry in 2020.
+It is also possible to combine French or Italian with Polish.
+We generally expect all students wishing to study Polish to be beginners, though those with experience are also very welcome to apply.

 - A Middle Eastern Language offered by the Faculty of Oriental Studies: Arabic, Hebrew, Persian, Turkish.
 These languages are all available to beginners with no prior knowledge of the language.